Aidar5/nattoeng/docs/source/exercises/09_exercises.rst

 Check function with config_sw1.txt file

-All tasks must be performed using only covered topics.
+Restriction: All tasks must be performed using only covered topics.

 Task 9.3a
 ~~~~~~~~~~~~

-Copy function get_int_vlan_map from task 9.3.
+Copy get_int_vlan_map() function from task 9.3.

 Complete function: add configuration support when access port configuration is like: